PRIVACY & FEEDBACK

 Our practice may collect your personal information in several different ways.

 When you make your first appointment our practice staff will collect your personal and demographic information via your registration.

 During the course of providing medical services, we may collect further personal information.

-We may also collect your personal information when you visit our website, send us an email or SMS, telephone us, or make an online appointment.
+We may also collect your personal information when you visit our website, send us an email, telephone us, or make an online appointment.

 In some circumstances personal information may also be collected from other sources.
 Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from:

 other involved healthcare providers, such as specialists, allied health professionals, hospitals, community health services and pathology and diagnostic imaging services

 your health fund, Medicare, or the Department of Veterans’ Affairs (as necessary).